Expressive power of complex-valued restricted Boltzmann machines for solving non-stoquastic Hamiltonians: Introduction

 A seminal study by Carleo and Troyer showed that the complex-valued restricted Boltzmann machine (RBM)~\cite{carleo2017solving} solves the ground state of the transverse field Ising and the Heisenberg models to machine accuracy.
 Subsequent studies demonstrated that other neural network based \textit{Ans\"{a}tze} such as convolutional neural networks (CNNs)~\cite{choo2019two,szabo2020neural}, and models with the autoregressive property~\cite{sharir2020deep,hibat2020recurrent} also provide highly accurate solutions when combined with proper optimization algorithms.
 Despite these successes, the methods still suffer from several difficulties in solving highly frustrated systems~\cite{choo2019two,ferrari2019neural,westerhout2020generalization}.

 Why then are some Hamiltonians so difficult to solve?
 In the path integral Monte Carlo, it is well known that stoquastic Hamiltonians -- those with real-valued and non-positive off-diagonal elements -- are tractable~\cite{BravyiTerhal}.
 One of the crucial properties of stoquastic Hamiltonians is that the ground state is positive up to a global phase.
 As the RBM Ansatz also seems to solve stoquastic Hamiltonians well~\cite{carleo2017solving}, a complex sign structure of the ground state can be why it is difficult to solve a highly frustrated Hamiltonian with strong non-stoquasticity.
-Thus some recent studies have investigated a relation between signs of the ground state in the computational basis and a difficulty in solving the Hamiltonian using neural quantum states~\cite{westerhout2020generalization,szabo2020neural}.
-However, the results so far are inconclusive.
-Even though it has been observed that neural quantum states do not learn ground states of non-stoquastic Hamiltonians well, it is not clear whether it is intrinsically impossible to represent such states using a reasonable number of weights, or whether algorithms such as stochastic reconfiguration just fail to find an accurate optimum.
+Several studies~\cite{westerhout2020generalization,szabo2020neural,bukov2021learning} further support this claim by showing that training a neural network for a complex sign structure is demanding.

+However, \textit{expressivity} of the Ansatz has been largely overlooked in vQMC.
+As well-known universal approximation theorems~\cite{cybenko1989approximation,hornik1989multilayer,hornik1991approximation} imply that a neural network with a sufficient number of parameters can express any physical functions, one may consider that \textit{expressivity} is not really an issue.
+The theorem, nevertheless, tells little about how many parameters are required to represent a given function, and there are indeed some functions that a certain neural network fails to represent with a polynomial (in the input size) number of parameters~\cite{martens2013representational}.
+Under a reasonable complexity theoretical assumption (that the polynomial hierarchy does not collapse), Ref.~\cite{gao2017efficient} also has shown that there is a quantum state $\Psi_{\rm GWD}$ with a local parent Hamiltonian whose amplitudes in the computational basis $|\Psi_{\rm GWD}(x)|^2$ cannot be obtained in a polynomial time.
+Recent numerical studies~\cite{niu2020learnability,park2022complexity} further show example quantum states whose outcome probability distributions are difficult even for large neural networks.

+Thus, we do not have a clear argument why non-stoquastic Hamiltonians are difficult for vQMC albeit its formulation seems be to irrelevant to the target Hamiltonian.
 One can contrast with the density matrix renormalization group (DMRG)~\cite{white1992density} which was first developed as an extension of numerical renormalization group, but subsequent numerical and theoretical studies have revealed that entanglement is the underlying principle behind this method.
 This connection explains why the DMRG works exceptionally well for one-dimensional gapped system but has difficulty solving higher dimensional systems.
 In comparison, we still do not have such a good theory for vQMC.